 Editorial policy

-Pensions Monitor is committed to first-rate standards of publishing market updates and reports.
+Pensions Monitor is committed to first-rate standards of publishing market research content.

 We do not support the ‘anonymous source’ policy.
 However occasionally, names of interviewees or sources will not be published based on their request due to sensitivity of the issue or the nature of their jobs.
 We will also protect the identities of the more vulnerable sources who can incur disciplinary actions from their employers for revealing information to a third party.